 What is the application deadline?

-DOCTORAL program applications must be submitted and all supplemental material MUST arrive no later than January 15th for Fall admission.
-MASTERS program applications must be submitted and all supplemental material MUST normally arrive no later than April 1st for Fall admission, November 1st for Spring admission; however, for Fall 2014 admission, we will be extending the deadline to May 1st, due to the news of the approval of our revised two-track master’s program.
+DOCTORAL program applications must be submitted and all supplemental material MUST arrive no later than January 9th for Fall admission.
+MASTERS program applications must be submitted and all supplemental material MUST arrive no later than April 1st for Fall admission, or November 1st for Spring admission to our two-track master’s program.

 How should I submit my application?

 The application MUST be submitted online through the Graduate School, here is the online application link: http://www.grad.sunysb.edu/admissions/app_info.shtml .
 Under Additional Required Documents, there is an area to download recommendation forms (if your letters of recommendation are not done online) Please do not give us your password for the application.